In Nigeria, Queens of Africa steal a march on Barbie

 With around 170 million people, Nigeria is Africa's most populous country by far, and its economy is growing at about 7 percent, vying with South Africa as the continent's largest.

 Several multinational firms have been here for years.
-Drinks group Diageo (DGE.L), for example, now sells more Guinness in Nigeria than in the beer's traditional home market of Ireland.
-South African grocer Shoprite (SHPJ.J) has seven profitable stores in Nigeria and plans to roll out hundreds.
+Drinks group Diageo, for example, now sells more Guinness in Nigeria than in the beer's traditional home market of Ireland.
+South African grocer Shoprite has seven profitable stores in Nigeria and plans to roll out hundreds.

 While Western economies struggle, the appeal of emerging markets for toymakers is clear.
 Between 2006 and 2011, developed countries saw toy sales grow just 1 percent a year, versus 13 percent in emerging markets, according to Euromonitor data.